ozfortress/ozfortress_docs/docs/rules/global.md

     + This includes stickybomb projectiles, a medic's current medi-gun percentage and charge, an engineer's buildings, etc.

 #### 12.1.2.
 Game Mechanic Exploits
-Game Mechanic exploits are typically map, client or server exploits used to gain an unfair advantage.
+Game Mechanic exploits are typically map, client or server exploits used to gain an unfair advantage. **The following exploits are banned**:

 + Placing the Engineer’s buildings outside of the map, in indestructible locations or anywhere where it is not visible.
 + Entering areas that are “out of bounds” or not in playable space.